This post may contain affiliate links. Please read my disclosure policy.

 - 1 fresh red chili pepper, such as Fresno, chopped (substitute 1/4-1/2 teaspoon cayenne or crushed pepper to taste)

 - 2 roasted red peppers, peeled and seeded *(or use 2 drained jarred peppers)

-- 1 cup chopped fresh or canned tomato
+- 1 cup (245 g) chopped fresh tomato, or canned tomatoes

 - 2 tablespoons grated Pecorino Romano cheese, plus more for serving